-The registration fee for non-Lancaster students is £68 which this includes refreshments, dinner and lunches during the two days of the conference.
-This year, the Faculty of Arts and Social Sciences will cover the costs of all Lancaster research students whose abstracts are accepted.
-If you have any questions, please contact us firstname.lastname@example.org
+The registration fee for non-Lancaster students is £68 which includes refreshments, BBQ dinner, wine reception and lunches during the two days of the conference.
+The subsidised fee for all Lancaster students is £25.
+Students in the Faculty of Arts and Social Sciences can apply for funding to cover this cost.

-The Social Science Intellectual Party Organising Committee
+The Intellectual Party Organising Committee